On torsion in the homology of the Torelli group: Introduction

-\textbf{Acknowledgments}.
 The author is grateful to his supervisor, A.~A.~Gaifullin, for suggesting the topic of this work and for his guidance and constructive feedback, which greatly improved the paper.
+The author wishes to thank the anonymous referee for a very careful reading, catching some typos and pointing out a flaw in the proof of Theorem~\ref{thm:main-3} in an earlier version of this text.